 What is osteomyelitis?

 Osteomyelitis (OSS-tee-oh-MY-uh-LIE-tiss) is an infection in a bone.
 It is caused by bacteria that spread through the blood from a wound or infection somewhere else in the body.
 In children, it usually occurs in the arms and legs.
 In adults, it usually affects the feet, spine, or hips.
-People with diabetes or poor circulation are more likely to get osteomyelitis.
+People who smoke or have diabetes, a weak immune system, or poor circulation are more likely to get osteomyelitis.

 What are the symptoms?

-Children usually have pain, swelling, and redness over the area that is infected.
-They also may have a fever or trouble moving the arm or leg, and they may be more tired than usual.
-In adults, the symptoms can be harder to pinpoint.
-They may have a fever or feel tired.
-There may be pain in the area over the bone, and wounds may take longer to heal.
-Symptoms can take up to six weeks to develop after the infection has started.
+Children usually have pain, swelling, and redness over the infected area.
+They may have a fever or trouble moving the affected arm or leg.
+They may be more tired than usual.
+Adults may have a fever or feel tired.
+They may have pain in the area over the bone, and wounds that take longer to heal.
+Symptoms may take weeks to develop after the infection has started.

 How is it diagnosed?

-In children, osteomyelitis is usually diagnosed by the symptoms and a physical examination.
-In adults, the diagnosis can be more difficult because the symptoms and examination are not always clear.
-Blood tests can show an infection in the body, but other tests, such as x-rays or magnetic resonance imaging (MRI), must also be done.
+In children, osteomyelitis is usually diagnosed by the symptoms and a physical exam.
+In adults, diagnosis can be harder because the symptoms and exam are not always clear.
+Blood tests can show an infection in the body.
+Other tests that take pictures of the inside of your body, such as x-rays or magnetic resonance imaging (MRI), must also be done.
 The best way to tell if a patient has osteomyelitis is to remove a piece of damaged bone and test it for bacteria.

 How is it treated?

-The main treatment for children and adults is antibiotics.
-Antibiotics are usually given first through an IV to get high doses of the medicine into the blood.
-Later on, antibiotic pills may be used.
+The main treatment for children and adults is antibiotics (medicines that fight bacteria).
+Antibiotics are usually given through an IV (a needle inserted in the skin) to get high doses of medicine into the blood.
+Then, antibiotic pills may be used.
 Children usually need about four weeks of antibiotics.
-Adults need to take antibiotics for six to eight weeks.
+Adults may need to take antibiotics for six to eight weeks.
 Sometimes surgery is needed to clean out the infected bone.